Swissnex

 Since 2003, the network has relied on public and private funding (one third from the SERI and two thirds from other sources).
 Each Swissnex branch offers a variety of services to Swiss companies, academics, policy-makers, and others.

 The SERI also maintains and develops a worldwide network of science and technology counselors sharing the Swissnex mission.
 Twelve science and technology counselors work at selected Swiss embassies.

 Swissnex in Boston and New York

 Swissnex in Boston, the network's first location, opened in 2000 to pioneer “science diplomacy" in Cambridge, Massachusetts.
 Situated strategically between the Massachusetts Institute of Technology and Harvard University, Swissnex in Boston and New York works closely with higher education institutions in both Switzerland and the Greater Northeastern US.
 The region, due to its highly dynamic startup ecosystem and leading role in biotech and biomedical research, is also fertile ground for Swissnex in Boston's startup programs.

 In 2013, Swissnex in Boston and New York opened the New York Outpost in Manhattan.
-Since 2016, the office is actively involved in the planning of swissnex mobile, as part of the Swiss Pavilion at the Expo 2017 in Kazakhstan.
+Since 2016, the office is actively involved in the planning of Swissnex mobile, as part of the Swiss Pavilion at the Expo 2017 in Kazakhstan.

+In 2024, Swissnex in Boston and New York pioneered the Climate Ring during Climate Week NYC.